knuckleswtf/pastel/README.md

 ```

 ## Usage
-Pastel is like Documentarian and Slate, but simpler and with a somewhat different paradigm.
-You shouldn't need to write any PHP, just Markdown and maybe HTML.
+With Pastel, you write your docs in Markdown, and you get complete HTML/CSS?JS output.
 Here's what you need to know:

 ### How do I write my docs in Markdown?
 Start off with a single Markdown file.
 There are two parts:

 #### The content
 Your Markdown file should contain your docs, written as you like.
 There's no set format, but you can start with an introduction, talk about authentication and any general details, then describe each endpoint in its own section.
 Write example requests and responses using code blocks, use tables or paragraphs to describe request and response parameters.

 There's a good example in the included example Markdown ([stubs/index.md](./stubs/index.md)) and the resulting HTML output ([docs/index.html](./docs/index.html)).

-For a full explanation of the supported Markdown syntax, see [How to Edit Slate Markdown files](https://github.com/slatedocs/slate/wiki/Markdown-Syntax)
+Pastel uses the same Markdown syntax as Slate.
+See [How to Edit Slate Markdown files](https://github.com/slatedocs/slate/wiki/Markdown-Syntax)

 #### The front matter
 The front matter is a YAML section in your Markdown file that comes before the actual content.
 It's separated from the main content by a line before and after it containing only "---" (see [stubs/index.md](./stubs/index.md)).